nina-bornemann/Nina-bornemann/README.md

 # 👋 Hi, I’m Nina

 🌱 I’m a full-stack Java developer.
 Coming from a background in Biochemistry (M.Sc.) and working in research, I shifted into software engineering to build tools that are clean, practical, and impactful.
+Right now I’m also expanding my skillset with Python and working with AI-driven voice tools.

 ## 🛠 Tech Stack
-- **Languages:** Java ☕ | TypeScript / JavaScript
+- **Languages:** Java ☕ | TypeScript / JavaScript | Python
 - **Frontend:** React | HTML | CSS
 - **Backend:** Spring Boot | REST APIs | Node.js
 - **Databases:** MySQL | MongoDB | PostgreSQL